romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 4. **Long-Running Jobs**: For long-running jobs or tasks that are expected to run for a significant amount of time, Queueable Apex is preferred.
 It's more suitable for tasks that may span several minutes or even hours.

 5. **Monitoring and Debugging**: Queueable Apex provides more visibility and monitoring options, making it easier to track and manage long-running jobs or complex processing flows.

+Q. How to test Chaining?

+You can't chain queueable jobs in an Apex test.
+So you have to write separate test cases for each chained queueable job.
+Also, while chaining the jobs, add a check of Test.isRunningTest() before calling the enqueueJob.

+Test.isRunningTest() Returns true if the currently executing code was called by code contained in a test method, false otherwise

+Can I chain a job that has implemented allowCalloutsfrom a Job that doesn't have?
+Yes, callouts are also allowed in chained queueable jobs.

+Q. What is Transaction Finalizers (Beta) ?

+Transaction Finalizers feature enables you to attach actions, using the System.Finalizer interface, to asynchronous Apex jobs that use the Queueable framework.

+Before Transaction Finalizers, there was no direct way for you to specify actions to be taken when asynchronous jobs succeeded or failed.
+With transaction finalizers, you can attach a post-action sequence to a Queueable job and take relevant actions based on the job execution result.

+A Queueable job that failed due to an unhandled exception can be successively re-enqueued five times by a Transaction.

+Example: We try to make a callout to an extemnal platform, because of network issue, if the callout fails, how do we make sure that the callout is made again and re-enqueued?

+We need to get the Jobld after the callout is made, then check the status of the Job, if it failed then we need to re-enqueue it manually.

+Salesforce team launched something called Finalizers which will make the whole process of re-enqueueing the failed queueable job so easy.

+We cannot re-enqueue a job more than 5 times